awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    this stack in CloudFormation once deployed.
    * **AdminEmail:** The email address you wish to setup as the initial user of this Amazon S3 Find and Forget deployment.
+   * **JobRecordRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
+Use 0 to retain logs indefinitely. **Note:**
+   If the retention setting is changed it will only apply to *new* deletion jobs.
+   Existing deletion jobs will retain the TTL at the time they were ran.
    * **SafeMode:** (Default: true) Whether to operate in safe mode.
 Whilst Safe Mode is set to true, updated objects will be written to a temporary bucket instead of overwriting the original object.
 For more information see